 (d) Public Comment and Hearings.
-In each election year prior to the public vote meeting, the Commission shall request written public comments and hold public hearings with respect to judges or justices standing for retention.
-Any person wishing to speak in favor of or in opposition to the retention of a judge or justice being reviewed may do so at the public hearings.
+In each election year prior to the public vote meeting, the Commission shall request written public comments and hold public hearings with respect to judges standing for retention.
+Any person wishing to speak in favor of or in opposition to the retention of a judge being reviewed may do so at the public hearings.
 The public hearings shall be recorded.
 The names and addresses of the speakers shall be required in order to speak.
 Written comments will not be considered unless legible and unless the name and address of the author is included.
 Telephone numbers, day and evening, are requested.
-Comments of the public shall be considered by the Commission in formulating its findings as to whether the judge or justice meets judicial performance standards.
+Comments of the public shall be considered by the Commission in formulating its findings as to whether the judge meets judicial performance standards.

 (e) Judicial Discipline.
-The Commission shall obtain from the Arizona Commission on Judicial Conduct information as to whether discipline has been imposed on any justice or judge being reviewed.
-If discipline has been imposed on any judge being reviewed, the Commission shall obtain the Arizona Commission on Judicial Conduct’s file regarding such discipline to the extent allowed by the rules of the Arizona Commission on Judicial Conduct.
+The Commission shall obtain from the Arizona Commission on Judicial Conduct information as to whether discipline has been imposed on any judge being reviewed.
+If discipline has been imposed on any judge being reviewed, the Commission shall obtain the Arizona Commission on Judicial Conduct's file regarding such discipline to the extent allowed by the rules of the Arizona Commission on Judicial Conduct.

 (1) Data Report.
-In April of each election year, Commission staff shall disseminate a compiled data report (including confidential comments made on the survey forms), together with any public comments, to the judge or justice being reviewed, his or her presiding judge or chief judge, and the Chief Justice.
+In April of each election year, Commission staff shall disseminate a compiled data report (including confidential comments made on the survey forms), together with any public comments, to the judge being reviewed, his or her presiding judge or chief judge, and the Chief Justice.
 The data reports (excluding the confidential comments made on survey forms), and any public comments, encoded by judge number, will be made available to the Commission members for review.
-In formulating its findings as to whether a justice or judge "meets" or "does not meet" judicial performance standards, the members of the Commission shall consider and weigh carefully the evaluation data developed in the survey process, the disciplinary record, public hearings, and written public comment.
-While statistical summaries of evaluation data regarding a judge's or justice's performance may be compared to the performance of comparable judges or justices, that comparison shall not be given dispositive effect in arriving at a conclusion.
+In formulating its findings as to whether a judge “meets” or “does not meet” judicial performance standards, the members of the Commission shall consider and weigh carefully the evaluation data developed in the survey process, the disciplinary record, public hearings, and written public comment.
+While statistical summaries of evaluation data regarding a judge's performance may be compared to the performance of comparable judges, that comparison shall not be given dispositive effect in arriving at a conclusion.
 In all aspects of the Commission's reporting, to the fullest extent practicable, generally accepted statistical methods and techniques shall be utilized.
 If it is impracticable for the Commission to utilize generally accepted statistical methods and techniques in any aspect of its reporting, the Commission shall so disclose.

 Rule 7.
 Confidentiality and Disclosure of Records

 All information, survey forms, letters, notes, memoranda, and other data obtained and used in the course of any judicial performance evaluation shall be strictly confidential and shall not be disclosed except as provided herein and in accordance with court rules relating to public dissemination of such information.
 All survey forms and other evaluation information shall be anonymous.
 The identity of the judge being reviewed shall be coded and encrypted until the Commission has completed its public vote.
-However, any judge or justice regarding whom there is a finding that he or she "does not meet" judicial performance standards shall have the right to review the duplicate survey forms excluding the narrative comments.
+However, any judge regarding whom there is a finding that he or she “does not meet” judicial performance standards shall have the right to review duplicate survey forms excluding the narrative comments.

-Under no circumstances shall the data collected or the results of the evaluation be used to discipline an individual judge or justice or be disclosed to authorities charged with disciplinary responsibility, unless required by law or by the Code of Judicial Conduct.
+Under no circumstances shall the data collected or the results of the evaluation be used to discipline an individual judge or be disclosed to authorities charged with disciplinary responsibility, unless required by law or by the Code of Judicial Conduct.

 Notwithstanding the foregoing, information disclosing a criminal act may be provided to law enforcement authorities at the direction of the Arizona Supreme Court.
 Requests for such information in the possession of the Commission shall be made by written petition setting forth with particularity the need for such information.
 All information and data provided to law enforcement authorities pursuant to this paragraph shall no longer be deemed confidential.